Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.embeddings.closest_to_average.ClosestToAverage.md

 # ClosestToAverage

 `crowdkit.aggregation.embeddings.closest_to_average.ClosestToAverage`

 ```python
 ClosestToAverage(self, distance: Callable[[ndarray, ndarray], float])
 ```

-Closest to Average - chooses the output with the embedding closest to the average embedding.
+Closest to Average &mdash; chooses the output with the embedding closest to the average embedding.

 This method takes a `DataFrame` containing four columns: `task`, `performer`, `output`, and `embedding`.
 Here the `embedding` is a vector containing a representation of the `output`.
 The `output` might be any